MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 The experience will be available when rollout completes by mid-December.
 While the experience is rolling out, you will need to opt in to view this experience in the Microsoft 365 Admin Center.
 You must be a global admin in Microsoft 365 to opt in.

-You can use the following steps:
+You can use the following steps to opt in:

 1. Sign in to the [Microsoft 365 Admin Center](https://admin.microsoft.com) and then go to  **Settings > Org settings**.
 Under the **Organization profile** tab, choose **Release preferences**.
 2. To disable targeted release, select **Standard release**, then select **Save changes**.